Correlation Between BLZ and AMPL

 Pair Corralation between BLZ and AMPL

-Assuming the 90 days trading horizon BLZ is expected to generate 1.63 times less return on investment than AMPL.
-But when comparing it to its historical volatility, BLZ is 1.62 times less risky than AMPL.
-It trades about 0.02 of its potential returns per unit of risk.
-AMPL is currently generating about 0.02 of returns per unit of risk over similar time horizon.
-If you would invest 118.00 in AMPL on April 29, 2025 and sell it today you would lose (5.00) from holding AMPL or give up 4.24% of portfolio value over 90 days.
+Assuming the 90 days trading horizon BLZ is expected to under-perform the AMPL.
+But the crypto coin apears to be less risky and, when comparing its historical volatility, BLZ is 1.83 times less risky than AMPL.
+The crypto coin trades about -0.02 of its potential returns per unit of risk.
+The AMPL is currently generating about 0.03 of returns per unit of risk over similar time horizon.
+If you would invest 128.00 in AMPL on May 25, 2025 and sell it today you would earn a total of 2.00 from holding AMPL or generate 1.56% return on investment over 90 days.

 Time Period3 Months [change]